niess/mulder/docs/source/interface.rst

 .. autoclass:: mulder.Fluxmeter

-   This class provides a high-level interface for computing the deformation of a muon flux, due to :py:attr:`geometrical <geometry>` features, w.r.t. to an opensky :py:attr:`reference` flux of atmospheric muons.
+   This class provides a high-level interface for computing a local muon flux, resulting from local :py:attr:`geometrical <geometry>` features, w.r.t. to an open-sky :py:attr:`reference` flux of atmospheric muons.
 For basic use cases one might simply use the :py:meth:`flux` method with default settings.
 For more advanced usage, please refer to the :doc:`flux computation <flux>` section.

    .. method:: __new__(*layers, **kwargs)

+      Creates a new fluxmeter.

+      The *layers* arguments may specify an :py:class:`~mulder.EarthGeometry`.
+      For instance, the following creates a meter with a 2-layers geometry.

+      >>> meter = mulder.Fluxmeter(
+      ...     ("dem.asc", 0.0),
+      ...     -100.0
+      ... )

+      Alternatively, the geometry may be explicitly specified as a named argument.
+For instance, the following creates a meter with a :py:class:`~mulder.LocalGeometry` loaded from a file.

+      >>> meter = mulder.Fluxmeter(geometry="geometry.toml")

+      Other attributes (see below) may be specified as named arguments, as well.
+      For instance,

+      >>> meter = mulder.Fluxmeter(
+      ...     atmosphere = "midlatitude-winter",
+      ...     date = "2025-12-25",                # For geomagnetic field.
+      ...     mode = "mixed",
+      ...     bremsstrahlung = "KKP95",           # For physics model.
+      ...     seed = 123456,                      # For random engine.
+      ...     reference = "Gaisser90",
+      ... )

    .. automethod:: flux
    .. automethod:: transport